Macalla

 Macalla is a 1985 musical album by the Irish folk group Clannad.
-It is their ninth album and is known for the duet between Clannad's singer Moya Brennan and U2 vocalist Bono on the single "In a Lifetime".
+It is their eighth album and is known for the duet between Clannad's singer Moya Brennan and U2 vocalist Bono on the single "In a Lifetime".
 An alternate version of the album's first track, "Caisleán Óir", was used throughout the third Robin of Sherwood series.

 The album's title is Irish for "echo".
-Two of its songs are sung entirely in Irish: "Caisleán Óir", which translates as "golden castle", and "Buachaill Ón Éirne", which means "shepherd from the Erne".
+Two of its songs are sung entirely in Irish: "Caisleán Óir", which translates as "golden castle", and "Buachaill Ón Éirne", which means "Boy from the Erne".